Woman Fights To Prove Her Gender After Decades-Old Mistake On Birth Certificate

 “What do we need, the Pope to come down?”
 Don said.

-She’d need to provide a list of documents to prove that she’s really a woman, including school records and medical records from before the age of 19.
+The letter they received stated Annie needs to provide a list of documents to prove that she’s really a woman, including school records and medical records from before the age of 19.

-Ban’s elementary and high schools are no longer in existence and her paediatrician passed away years ago.
+Annie’s elementary and high schools are no longer in existence, and her pediatrician passed away years ago.

-Without those records, the letter states that they may have to take the issue to court.
+Without those records, the letter states that they might have to take the issue to court.

 “I have enough proof that says I am a female,” Annie said.
-“I don’t know what else they need except for me maybe stand in front of them naked?”
+“I don’t know what else they need except for me maybe go stand in front of them naked?”

-After CBS 2 got involved, the Illinois Department of Public Health reviewed the file and told said they are going to fix Ban’s birth certificate without all of the extra documents.
+After CBS 2 got involved, the Illinois Department of Public Health reviewed the file and said they are going to fix Annie’s birth certificate without all of the extra documents.

-Ban couldn’t be happier to finally set the record straight.
+Annie couldn’t be happier to finally set the record straight.